freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 You may have seen a developer introduced as an "Ex-Googler" or an "Ex-Netflix engineer."

-Some tech companies have such rigorous hiring processes, and such high standards, that even getting a job at the company is big accomplishment.
+Some tech companies have such rigorous hiring processes – and such high standards – that even getting a job at the company is a big accomplishment.

 There are some practical reasons why employers look at where candidates have previously worked.
 It reduces the risk of a bad hire.

-You can build up your reputation by virtue of working your way up the prestige hierarchy.
+You can build up your reputation by working your way up the prestige hierarchy.
 You can ladder from a local employer to a Fortune 500 company, and ultimately to one of the big tech giants.

 Of course, working at a giant corporation is not for everyone.
 I'll talk about this more in Chapter 4.
 But know that it is one option you have for building up your reputation.